csharpfritz/KlipTok.Blog/posts/3-IntroducingCategoriesAndContentSafety.md

 << INSERT IMAGE OF IAB CATEGORY TAGS >>

-AssemblyAI provides a feature to detect the IAB Categories of your videos based on their transcript.
+AssemblyAI provides a feature to [detect the IAB Categories](https://docs.assemblyai.com/guides/iab-categorization) of your videos based on their transcript.
 These categories can be VERY accurate... and sometimes a little funny in what they are guessing your clips are about.
 KlipTok is only going to show the first 4 categories with more than 60% confidence that it thinks your video falls into.
+There's a hidden tooltip on each of the tags showing the confidence percentage reported by AssemblyAI's detection algorithm for that category on the clip.

+### Content Safety tags

+The second AssemblyAI detection feature we are implementing is the [detection of content safety](https://docs.assemblyai.com/guides/content-safety-detection) warnings.
+This feature uses the same transcription analysis and detection request to detect foul language and other topics that may require content safety warnings in various cultures.
+These tags are added with a red background to separate them from the category tags.
+Just like the IAB category tags, you can inspect the hidden tooltip on each tag to see the confidence percentage reported by AssemblyAI for each tag.

+## Translation Updates

+Translations for KlipTok (to date) have been created and maintained by the user community.
+We saw a few updates over the last week for Farsi, Finnish, German, Indonesian, Italian, and Polish translations.
+Additionally, Slovenian was added to our roster of 23 languages supported by KlipTok.

+Finally, we have updated the translation combobox to list each supported language in their native language to make it easier to locate and translate KlipTok to your preferred written language.

+<< INSERT TRANSLATION COMBOBOX IMAGE >>

+## Summary